nmagatala-MSFT/azure-compute-docs/articles/virtual-machines/virtual-machines-AMD-GPU-Driver-Linux-setup.md

 $ sudo apt update
 ```

-## 3.5 Blacklist amdgpu Driver
+## 3.5 Blacklist AMD GPU Driver

-To install the latest AMD Linux driver, it's crucial to blacklist the default AMDGPU driver found in Linux OS distributions such as Ubuntu or RHEL.
-The default AMDGPU driver in Linux OS distributions isn't certified for use with the AMD Radeon™ PRO V710 GPU on an NVv5-V710 GPU Linux instance.
+To install the latest AMD Linux driver, it's crucial to blacklist the default AMD GPU driver found in Linux OS distributions such as Ubuntu or RHEL.
+The default AMD GPU driver in Linux OS distributions isn't certified for use with the AMD Radeon™ PRO V710 GPU on an NVv5-V710 GPU Linux instance.
 This Linux driver, on the other hand, is optimized explicitly for Azure NVv5-V710 GPU Linux workloads.
 Follow the steps below to blacklist the driver:

 Open/etc/modprobe.d/blacklist.conf file and append the following line: